ktarrant/lazarus-walkthrough/README.md

 cargo run -- egg-groups --out book/src/egg-groups.md
 ```

-The file is safe to commit and mdbook-autosummary will add it to the sidebar.
+The file is safe to commit and will be linked into SUMMARY.md by the generator.

 ### Move & ability catalogs